Music / Scar Symmetry

 / Power Metal

-fusion, though also has elements of Progressive Metal
+fusion, though they also have elements of Progressive Metal

 - Symmetric In Design (2005)